Back to all posts

 Your basement floor drain is your last line of defense against flooding, but it’s also the first place a sewer backup will show itself.
 Because it’s the lowest drain in your house, any wastewater that can’t exit through the main sewer line will come back up through it.
 If you see water pooling around the floor drain, even a small amount, it means the backup has already started.
 This isn’t just water; it’s contaminated wastewater that poses serious health risks.
 This situation requires immediate attention, so stop using your water and call for emergency plumbing services right away.

-Your First Steps During a Sewage Backup
+What to Do Immediately During a Sewage Backup

 A sewage backup is one of the most stressful plumbing problems a homeowner can face.
 It’s messy, hazardous, and needs immediate attention.
 While your first instinct should be to call for professional help, there are a few critical steps you can take in the first few minutes to prevent further damage and keep your family safe.
 Acting quickly can make a significant difference.
 If you’re facing this situation, stay calm and follow these steps while you wait for our emergency plumbing team to arrive.